bbbradsmith/hatariB/extras/README.md

 Some games will crash, or otherwise not successfully auto-run with any of the methods given above.
 Your best option may be to [save the Desktop](#DESKTOP.INF) as described above to make opening the game as convenient as you can manage.

-If you can't get a game to auto-run, please don't submit a bug report to me until you have already tried the equivalent in [stand-alone Hatari]((https://hatari.tuxfamily.org/download.html)).
+If you can't get a game to auto-run, please don't submit a bug report to me until you have already tried the equivalent in [stand-alone Hatari]((https://www.hatari-emu.org/download.html)).
 If they only fail in hatariB, but work in Hatari 2.5.0, then it is an issue that I can try to address.

 However, if it fails in Hatari stand-alone it could also just be that the game is incompatible with that auto-run method, and it may not be considered an emulation bug at all.
-Nevertheless, if you wish to report it as a bug, and the failure occurs in stand-alone Hatari, please contact the [Hatari](https://hatari.tuxfamily.org/) project instead of me.
+Nevertheless, if you still wish to report it as a bug, please contact the [Hatari](https://www.hatari-emu.org/) project instead of me.
+The best place to ask a question like this is probably [Atari-Forum's Hatari subforum](https://www.atari-forum.com/viewforum.php?f=51).
 Thank you.

 ### Links

-  * [Hatari](https://hatari.tuxfamily.org/) / [User Manual](https://hatari.tuxfamily.org/doc/manual.html) - The emulator that hatariB is built on.
+  * [Hatari](https://www.hatari-emu.org/) / [User Manual](https://www.hatari-emu.org/doc/manual.html) - The emulator that hatariB is built on.
   * [EmuTOS](https://emutos.sourceforge.io/) / [User Manual](https://emutos.github.io/manual/) - The free TOS included with hatariB.
   * [SPS Downloads](http://www.softpres.org/download) - **capsimg 5.1** can be downloaded here, for using **IPF** files.
 (More info: [Installation](../#Installation))
   * [MUNT MT-32 Emulator](https://sourceforge.net/projects/munt/) - Simulates the Roland MT-32 MIDI sound device.